yoanmalie/d8-theming-guide/new-theming-layer/README.md

 - With PHPTemplate, anything was possible; such as dropping your entire database from a template file.
 This made PHPTemplate - and the whole theming layer - very insecure.
 - There are three different ways of printing content.
 Below are three examples.
 In the first example, a parameter from `an object` is printed.
 In the second example, a `string` is printed.
 In the last example, the `$content` variable is a render array.
 The `render()` function converts this (render) array to HTML markup.
 Since it returns HTML, it should be used along with print in templates.
 It's unclear for people unfamiliar to PHP how to display content in a template file.
   From `node.tpl.php`:
-  - `<?php print $node->nid; ?>` (object)
+  - `<?php print $node->nid; ?> // object`
-  - `<?php print $attributes; ?>` (string)
+  - `<?php print $attributes; ?> // string`
-  - `<?php print render($content); ?>` (array)
+  - `<?php print render($content); ?> // array`
-- There are too many template files.
+- There were too many template files.
-- Besides template files, Drupal 7 also uses `theme()` function.
+- Besides template files, Drupal 7 also used `theme()` function.
 There were about three times as much `theme()` functions as there were template files.
-These PHP functions are used to create a string containing html markup based on (more) some complex logic.
+These PHP functions were used to create a string containing html markup based on (more) some complex logic.
-- The theme layer in Drupal 7 was a complex systems, almost "impossible" to understand.
+- The theme layer was a complex system (of subsystems), almost "impossible" to understand.
 This wasn't just for people new to Drupal.
-Even people working in core daily got confused and frustrated about the system.
-Drupal 7 was too hard to learn.
+Even people working on core daily got confused and frustrated about the system.
+This made Drupal 7 hard to learn.

 ## The new theme layer